Your search for sling returned 50 results.

 High quality sling for a Jaeger rifle.
 Constructed from soft elk tanned cowhide antiqued leather and simulated woven cotton webbing, with adjustable brass buckle.
-This high quality sling is designed to mount over a sling swivel on the forearm, the rear portion has a 1/4" pierced hole for a button stud.
-Sling adjusts from 40 to 44" length from sling
+This high quality sling is designed to mount over a 1-3/8" wide sling swivel on the forearm, the rear portion has a 1/4" pierced hole for a button stud.
+Sling adjusts from 40 to 44" lengt

 The fine slings will fit most half-stock rifles, longrifles, and fowlers.
 Made of 2" wide woven simulated cotton with thick, brown dyed leather ends.
 Adjusts with a cast brass buckle, maximum length 41", minimum length 37".
 Made for two sling swivels.
 Our sling swivels #SWIVEL-5W, and #SWIVEL-4N are a good choice for this sling.